-The Company's second product candidate, SRK-181, a highly selective inhibitor of the activation of latent transforming growth factor beta ("TGFβ"), is being developed for the treatment of cancers that are resistant to checkpoint inhibitor ("CPI") therapies, such as anti-PD-1 or anti-PD-L1 antibody therapies (referred to together as anti-PD-(L)1 antibody therapies).
-SRK-181 was evaluated in the Company's Phase 1 DRAGON proof-of-concept clinical trial in patients with locally advanced or metastatic solid tumors that exhibit resistance to anti-PD-(L)1 antibody therapies.
-The Phase 1 DRAGON trial completed enrollment in December 2023.
-This two-part clinical trial consists of a dose escalation portion (Part A) and a dose expansion evaluating SRK-181 in combination with an approved anti-PD- (L)1 antibody therapy (Part B).
-Part B includes the following active cohorts: urothelial carcinoma, cutaneous melanoma, non-small cell lung cancer, clear cell renal cell carcinoma, and head and neck squamous cell carcinoma.
-Safety, efficacy and biomarker data were presented in November 2023 at the Society for Immunotherapy of Cancer 38th Annual Meeting.
+The Company's second product candidate, SRK-181, a highly selective inhibitor of the activation of latent TGFβ, is being developed for the treatment of cancers that are resistant to checkpoint inhibitor therapies, such as anti-PD-1 or anti-PD-L1 antibody therapies (referred to together as anti-PD-(L)1 antibody therapies).
+SRK-181 is being evaluated in the Company's Phase 1 DRAGON proof-of-concept clinical trial in patients with locally advanced or metastatic solid tumors that exhibit resistance to anti-PD-(L)1 antibody therapies.
+The Company completed enrollment of the Phase 1 DRAGON trial in December 2023 and continues to treat patients who remain on study.
+This two-part clinical trial consists of a dose escalation portion (Part A) and a dose expansion portion evaluating SRK-181 in combination with an approved anti-PD-(L)1 antibody therapy (Part B).
+Part B commenced in 2021 and includes the following active cohorts: urothelial carcinoma, cutaneous melanoma, non-small cell lung cancer, clear cell renal cell carcinoma, and head and neck squamous cell carcinoma.
+Safety, efficacy and biomarker data were presented in June 2024 at the American Society of Clinical Oncology annual meeting and in November 2024 at the Society for Immunotherapy of Cancer 39th Annual Meeting.